 3 (ON/RUN): The ignition switch stays in this position when the engine is running.
-This position can be used to operate the electrical accessories, as well as to display some warning and indicator lights.
+This position can be used to operate the electrical accessories, including the ventilation fan and 12-volt power outlet, as well as to display some warning and indicator lights.
 This position can also be used for service and diagnostics, and to verify the proper operation of the malfunction indicator lamp as may be required for emission inspection purposes.
+The transmission is also unlocked in this position.

-The battery could be drained if the key is left in the ON/RUN position with the engine off.
-The vehicle might not start if the battery is allowed to drain for an extended period of time.
+The battery could be drained if the key is left in the ACC/ACCESSORY or ON/RUN position with the engine off.
+The vehicle might not restart if the battery is allowed to drain for an extended period of time.

 4 (START): This position starts the engine.
-When the engine starts, release the key.
-The ignition switch will return to ON/RUN for normal driving.
+When the engine starts. release the key.
+The ignition switch will return to ON/RUN for normal drivina.

-If the ignition becomes difficult to turn, see Keys on page 2-1.
+A warning tone sounds when the driver door is opened when the ignition is still in ACC/ACCESSORY and the key is in the ignition.
+If the ignition becomes difficult to turn. see Keys on page 2-1.